 British Columbia Birds is the British Columbia journal of record for reporting rarities or range expansions, the general status of species, avian ecology and behaviour.
 It publishes new observations on birds, or even a single bird.
 Suitable topics include distribution, abundance, extra-limital occurrence or range expansion, reviews of status, banding, identification, plumage variation, moult, behaviour, feeding, breeding, habitat, ecological relationships, reviews, or history and biography of ornithology.

 All articles from past issues of British Columbia Birds are archived and available here.
-You can search all but the current issue using the Search box in the lower left corner of this page.
+You can search all but the current issue using the Search box in the top right corner of this page.
 The current issue is available only to BCFO members; it will be made available to the public approximately one year after publication.

 The status, ecology and conservation of internationally important